dainn-dev/dainn-translator/README.md

 ## Troubleshooting

-### EasyOCR Issues
+### Google Cloud Vision API Issues

-If you see any issues with text detection:
+If you experience issues with text detection:
-1. Ensure all dependencies are installed correctly
-2. Check if your GPU is being utilized (if available)
-3. Try adjusting the text detection settings in the application's configuration menu
+1. Verify your Google Cloud credentials are properly configured
+2. Ensure the Cloud Vision API is enabled in your Google Cloud project
+3. Check that your service account has the necessary permissions
+4. Verify your API key file path is correct in the application settings

 ### API Quota Issues